pryv/dev-site/source/guides/data-modelling.md

 └── Smart key chain
       └── Geolocation ("position/wgs84" events)
 ```
-This allows you to easily retrieve all events related to one device (e.g "Smartwatch" or "Smart key chain"):
+This allows you to easily retrieve all events related to one device (e.g "Smartwatch"):

 ```json
 {